byjameson/new-linux-server-setup/README.md

 5- Delete this file => /usr/share/httpd/noindex/index.html
-6- Go to server section on vestacp panel, and change php.ini, with ( make max_execution_time = -1;
+6- Go to server section on vestacp panel, and change php.ini under httpd section, with ( make max_execution_time = -1;
-make max_input_time = -1;
+make memory_limit = -1;
 )
 7- Now we are breaking mysql chains, it has too much limits (